 Our publishing program also had a banner year, and several of our recent books received national recognition.
 Yosemite-area photographer Robb Hirsch’s 2019 The Nature of Yosemite: A Visual Journey, which features essays from a variety of contributors (including the Conservancy’s Adonia Ripple and Pete Devine), quickly sold out its initial hardcover run, earned accolades from High Country News, and is featured in multiple gift guides, including in Publishers Weekly and Los Angeles Times.

-Meanwhile, Wildheart: The Daring Adventures of John Muir was named a winner in the children’s category of the 2019 National Outdoor Book Awards, earned a Eureka!
-Honor Award from the California Reading Association and prompted a rave review in The Wall Street Journal.
+Meanwhile, Wildheart: The Daring Adventures of John Muir was named a winner in the children’s category of the 2019 National Outdoor Book Awards earned a Eureka!
+Honor Award from the California Reading Association.
 And in other news from the children’s book realm, this past summer the 2017 Conservancy-published, award-winning Where’s Rodney? achieved even greater national reach when Scholastic’s educational division licensed a paperback edition exclusively for teachers.

 It’s not easy to select Yosemite book ideas that will be compelling, educational and reasonably priced in a dynamic publishing market.
 Hard work paid off this year: The Library of Congress assigned Yosemite Conservancy our own number, and will fully catalog our titles, as they anticipate more successful publications from us in the future.
 Way to go to our publishing team!
 Keep an eye on our bookstore for our 2020 releases.